Why stacking 7 tools costs more than an integrated solution

 - More frequent errors due to fragmented attention

-An Atlassian report estimates that context switching costs the global economy approximately $450 billion per year.
-This astronomical figure reflects the scale of the problem globally.
-For your agency, even if we’re only talking about a few tens or hundreds of thousands of euros, the impact on competitiveness is real and immediate.
+An Atlassian report estimates that context switching costs the global economy around $450 billion a year.
+This astronomical figure reflects the scale of the problem on a global scale.
+For your agency, even if we’re talking “only” about a few tens or hundreds of thousands of euros, the impact on competitiveness is real and immediate.

 Integration and maintenance costs

-And it’s not over.
-Every new tool in your stack creates frictions that are costly, but often underestimated or even completely forgotten.
+And there’s more to come.
+Every new tool in your stack creates friction, which is costly, but tends to be underestimated, if not completely forgotten.

 “We’ll connect everything together later.”
 This is probably the most dangerous phrase uttered in modern agencies.